olliegardner/seminar-roulette/timelog.md

 - _1.5 hour_ Mades changes to requirements chapter of dissertation as per supervisor's suggestions.
 - _2.5 hour_ Mades changes to background chapter of dissertation as per supervisor's suggestions.

+### 1 Mar 2021

+- _1 hour_ Added section in background chapter of dissertation that discusses how the University of Cambridge handle seminar management.
+- _3 hour_ Started writing design chapter of dissertation and created figures for it.

+### 2 Mar 2021

+- _3.5 hour_ Continued writing design chapter of dissertation.

 ## Week 20